teadetime/softdesFinal/index.md

 __Some Key screenshots:__

-The degree helper (this indicates what courses you can and need to take as well as their pre-reqs):
+The degree helper (this indicates what courses you can and need to take as well as their pre-reqs) ***based on the users schedule**:
 ![Degree Helper](/docs/reqProgress.PNG)

 Schedules can also be saved as nice text file:
 ![Saved Output](/docs/savedSchedule.PNG)

-## Our Project Evolution
+## Project evolution
 Our original goals for this project were centered around making the scheduling process entirely automatic.
 This would allow students to basically see many different permutations of their schedule and see if ceratin choices significantly limited their options or potential to graduate.

 It became clear early on that while this may have been possible, we lacked a lot of data that would make this data useful.
 We scoped the project down to an assistant that would help students understand which courses they needed to take for requirements, would let students build schedules iteratively, providing advice and recommendations along the way, adn would easily let students store different variations of their custom schedules.
 This was a logical choice because it was more realistic and would require a similar architecture, but would be a more usable and useful end product.
 This meant that moving forward we wouldn't need to do a complete redesign to implement more automatic approaches.